angular/material/README.md

 # Material Design for AngularJS Apps [![Build Status](https://travis-ci.org/angular/material.svg)](https://travis-ci.org/angular/material)

 [Material Design](http://www.google.com/design/spec/material-design/) is a specification for a unified system of visual, motion, and interaction design that adapts across different devices.
-Our goal is to deliver a lean, lightweight set of AngularJS-native UI elements that implement the material design system for use in Angular single-page applications (SPAs).
+Our goal is to deliver a lean, lightweight set of AngularJS-native UI elements that implement the material design specification for use in Angular single-page applications (SPAs).

 ![venn](https://cloud.githubusercontent.com/assets/210413/5077572/30dfc2f0-6e6a-11e4-9723-07c918128f4f.png)